azer89/HelloVulkan/README.md

 ### Features
 * Clustered Forward Shading, no more deferred!
 * Physically-Based Rendering (PBR) with Cook-Torrance BRDF.
-* Image-Based Lighting (IBL) with offscreen pipelines to generate:
+* Image-Based Lighting (IBL) with offscreen pipelines that generate:
     * A cubemap from an equirectangular HDR image.
     * Specular and diffuse cubemaps.
     * Compute shader to generate BRDF lookup table.
 * Reinhard tonemap postprocessing.
-* glTF Mesh loading and rendering.
+* glTF mesh/texture loading and rendering.
 * Multisample anti-aliasing (MSAA).
 * Automatic runtime compilation from GLSL to SPIR-V.
-* A simple abstraction layer that supports a sequence of graphics/compute pipelines.
+* A a lightweight abstraction layer that encapsulates Vulkan API for rapid prototyping/development.
 * Minor features: Skybox, instancing with SSBOs, ImGui, UBOs, and push constants.

 https://github.com/azer89/HelloVulkan/assets/790432/8b0562ed-ab72-4e93-9ce9-31c61c0e986a